CLINICAL PREVENTION & POPULATION HEALTH CURRICULUM FRAMEWORK

 Healthy People Curriculum Task Force

-The mission of the Task Force is to achieve Healthy People objectives of increasing health promotion, disease prevention, population health and interprofessional learning experiences for students in health professions education programs.
-The members of the Task Force routinely collect data to support Healthy People educational objectives (ECBP Objectives 12-19 in Healthy People 2020 and ECBP Objectives D08-D13 in Healthy People 2030)
+The mission of the Task Force is to increase the inclusion of core clinical prevention and population health content and interprofessional learning experiences in health professions education.
+The members of the Task Force revise the Clinical Prevention and Population Health Curriculum Framework every 5 years and routinely collect data to support Healthy People educational objectives.
+Task Force member organizations include staff and member faculty representatives.

 Healthy People Curriculum Task Force Members